UN Identifies 5 Key Areas to Boost EWS Efficiency

 Technology deployment.

-Thanks to technology advancements, all the elements of EWS are easily implemented from monitoring, forecasting, and warning dissemination.
+Thanks to technological advancements, all the elements of EWS are easily implemented, including monitoring, forecasting, and warning dissemination.
 Yet, many developing countries still lack the necessary technology infrastructure and capabilities.

 Community outreach and community-based solutions.

-Local and political context also plays a crucial role in implementing EWS.
-While engaging and empowering the community also presents some linguistic and cultural barriers.
-Hence, to overcome these challenges content and presentation of warnings needs to be customised or contextualise to fit the area where the EWS will be used.
+Local and political contexts also play a crucial role in implementing EWS.
+Engaging and empowering the community also presents some linguistic and cultural barriers.
+Hence, to overcome these challenges, the content and presentation of warnings need to be customized or contextualised to fit the area where the EWS will be used.

 For example, prioritising locally appropriate solutions, involving target communities when designing Early Warning System plans, using relevant media and messaging styles to address the target audience, etc.